axios/axios/README.md

   // If the request takes longer than `timeout`, the request will be aborted.
   timeout: 1000,

+  // `xDomain` indicates whether the request is cross domain.
+  // This option is required to be passed to support cross domain requests on IE 8/9
+  xDomain: false, //default

   // `withCredentials` indicates whether or not cross-site Access-Control requests
   // should be made using credentials
   withCredentials: false, // default